 Power to the People is a portrait of the people in a Promised Land!
 Pennsylvania – a primarily red state turned blue in response to a government, complacent towards its people, with a leader, focused on self-aggrandizement.

-Having grown up in India, where norm and status quo in every aspect of life, economic, political, and social, made experience of the common people a compromised state of acceptance of inadequate and wrongful conditions, the series of uprisings leading up to the 2020 elections were deeply restorative of universal balance.
-The events leading up to the overturn of power was a call to a more conscientious and inclusive society.
+In India, where I grew up, norm and status quo in every aspect of life, economic, political, and social was stringent.
+This made the experience of the common people a compromised state of acceptance of inadequate and wrongful conditions.
+Therefore the series of uprisings leading up to the 2020 elections were deeply restorative of universal balance.
+The events that lead to the overturn of power was a call to a more conscientious and inclusive society.
 Even though the free wheeling spirit of Americana took a series of jolts over the past few years due to a lopsided economy, the people fearlessly voiced what they stood for and what the country signified.

-Naming the video was a challenge as a portrait in the conventional sense entails the depiction of a character or persona, relatable or addressing a certain perception or predisposition.
-This video depicts the collective consciousness of people aspiring for much the same thing, a better living in a compassionate environment.
+Naming the video was a challenge.
+The portrait in the conventional sense entails the depiction of a character.
+A relatable persona, addressing a certain perception or predisposition.
+This video depicts the collective consciousness of people.
+People aspiring for much the same thing, a better living in a compassionate environment.
 How I arrived at “Power to the People” deserves mention.
-After rejecting “Promised Land” for focusing on the country rather than its people, I tried “Face of America”, which too screamed geographical boundaries as opposed to the human element of it.
+After rejecting “Promised Land” for focusing on the country rather than its people, I tried “Face of America”.
+The latter screamed geographical boundaries as opposed to the human element of it.
 “Power to the People”, courtesy John Lennon, put a single face to the masses standing up for their rights.